JoeyStanley/real/_posts/2019-02-07-vowel-overlap-in-r-advanced-topics.md

 ### 4.1 Making `bhatt` more robust

 <p>I&rsquo;ve noticed when running Bhattacharyya&rsquo;s affinity on my data that it tends to crash if certain conditions aren&rsquo;t met.
 For example, the calculation requires at least five observations from each vowel class to work.
 So, let&rsquo;s say I wanted to look at the <i>pull-pole</i><span class="sidenote">I <i>think</i> I have this merger, but I&rsquo;m really not sure.
 I thought studying it in my data would help my own intuitions, but now I&rsquo;m always hyper aware of the relatively small group of relevant words.
-But I digress…</span> merger (that is, the merger of <span style="font-variant:small-caps;">foot</span> and <span style="font-variant:small-caps;">goat</span> before laterals).
+But I digress…</span> merger (that is, the merger of <sc>foot</sc> and <span style="font-variant:small-caps;">goat</span> before laterals).
 We can create the dataset the same way as before</p>

 ~~~~~~r
 pull_pole <- my_vowels %>%